solliancenet/foundationallm-aifoundry-workshop/README.md

 - **Prerequisites**: Access to Azure AI Foundry.

 ### Exercise 1: Create a new agent in the Azure AI Foundry portal

+In this exercise, you will create a new agent in the Azure AI Foundry portal.
+You will be using your workshop account to access the portal.

 1. Login to the [Azure AI Foundry Portal](https://ai.azure.com/) using your workshop account.
 Select the **Agents** section from the left navigation pane.
 If this is the first time you are accessing the portal, you will need to select an Azure Open AI Service resource.
 From the dropdown list select the `aifoundationallmaifoundry693278793889_aoai` option and the select the **Let's go** button.
 If you are not prompted to select an Azure Open AI Service resource, skip this step and select the **+ New agent** button.